jackherizsmith/swport/README.md

 This is the repository for [Sally Wardle's portfolio site](https://wardles.netlify.app) as a freelance journalist.
 It is deployed using [Netlify](https://www.netlify.com/) and [she has edit access](https://wardles.netlify.app/admin) using [Netlify CMS](https://www.netlifycms.org/), and can refer to [my 'how to' guide on Google Docs for updating the website](https://docs.google.com/document/d/16aOEWAyLuB59xUp-Y54rdDKkWiZdqEfOhee6QvMacJg/edit?usp=sharing).
 The site is compiled using the static site generator [Eleventy](https://www.11ty.dev/).

-If you would like to fork the repo please feel free, you can run "npm start" so that Eleventy watches your files, it will generate `_site/` locally so you can visit *localhost:8080* and see what the site will look like when deployed.
+Feel free to clone the repo, you can run "npm start" so that Eleventy watches your files, it will generate `_site/` locally so you can visit *localhost:8080* and see what the site will look like when deployed.
 Obviously the form won't submit anything since it is managed in production by Netlify Forms.

 I have also set up [fire-bot from Founders Club](https://fire.fundersclub.com/) which means Sally can create issues directly should anything come up in the future that needs attention.